flatcar-archive/flatcar-docs/os/booting-on-virtualbox.md

-# Running CoreOS Container Linux on VirtualBox
+# Running Flatcar Linux on VirtualBox

 These instructions will walk you through running Container Linux on Oracle VM VirtualBox.